 Colombia still has over sixty percent forest coverage, but these forests are now under significant threat as improper harvests continue, carried out by people who rely on selling trees for their livelihood.
 In addition to this, deforestation is becoming a significant issue as many families rely on the harvested wood as a fuel source.

 A common problem associated with deforestation is its impact on water supplies.
 In regions of Colombia where deforestation is progressing at an alarming rate, water supplies are now being polluted and damaged.
-Soil is eroded and natural springs are drying up.
+The soil is eroded and natural springs are drying up.

 Special recognition must be given to our local field technician Juan Alberto, whose dedication and commitment to the teaching of agroforestry techniques has been the main component in the project’s success.
 His work has resulted in sixty local people graduating from the agroforestry training course.